fuglaro/WebShush/README.md

 # Wish List for Future Work
 * Implement the Kitty Control Sequence Protocol https://sw.kovidgoyal.net/kitty/keyboard-protocol/ as a xtermjs addon.
-* Improve CSP protection to inline stylesheets when xterm.js supports it.
-Other renderers or alternate tools could be options.
-See https://github.com/xtermjs/xterm.js/issues/4445
-* Support Shift+Drag for terminal text selection (overriding passing mouse events) consistenly across client OSs, similar to Alacritty, with a new xtermjs option.
-* Force selection in the terminal on macOS (https://github.com/xtermjs/xterm.js/issues/4329).
-* Reduce complexity through more consistent behaviour of major browsers.

 # Thanks to
 We stand on the shoulders of giants.
 They own this, far more than I do.